Credentials checklist

 | Real Meta Ray-Ban hardware test or ship | Meta Developer Center app registration |

-The simulator path (rows 1, 3) intentionally needs zero credentials — that's the point of Extentos's anonymous-first model.
-Production keys come up only when the developer leaves the simulator.
+The simulator and managed-assistant paths intentionally need zero credentials — that's the point of Extentos's anonymous-first model and the managed gateway.
+Provider keys come up only for direct handler-code AI calls, and Meta credentials only when the developer leaves the simulator for real hardware.

 LLM providers